This page is an unofficial, subject to change, work in progress,

 Here are the concrete tasks, roughly in order of priority, with some note as to who amongst the development team I hope will tackle them:

 old-extensiondirectory to get a handle on what it does, and then try to integrate it into the code base and document how to use it.
-It appears to be an old-style extension that allows supplying user-defined functions to be called when certain array operations are performed.
+It is an old-style extension that allows supplying user-defined functions to be called when certain array operations are performed.
 But the code is somewhat twisty.
 I will probably have to do this.

 Here are some ideas that have been floating around amongst the development team: